 Love as part of personal and professional growth

-After being asked what my love language is (and having no idea), I knew I wanted to learn more about it and find out how it could benefit me and the people in my life.
+After being asked what my love language is (and having no idea), I knew I wanted to learn more about it and find out how it could benefit the people in my life and me.

-Over time, I’ve come to learn that building and nurturing relationships is a vital part of personal and professional growth.
+Over time, I learned that building and nurturing relationships are a vital part of personal and professional growth.
 Remember, if you want to go fast, go alone.
 If you want to go far, go together.
 What better way to build and nurture relationships than by speaking the love language of the other person?

 A quick overview of the five love languages:

 - Words of Affirmation: Unsolicited compliments mean the world to you.

 - Quality Time: You express affection with undivided, undistracted attention.

 - Receiving Gifts: You thrive on the love, thoughtfulness, and effort behind a gift (It’s not about materialism!)